Reporting of STDs

 - Gonorrhea (for all anatomic sites)

 Medical providers who make these diagnoses and laboratories who find positive results for these infections are required to report.
 Many laboratories now have automated processes (e.g., Electronic Laboratory Reporting) to report their results.
+A March 2021 update to the reporting requirements for serological syphilis results (that requires reporting of reactive and non-reactive results) can be found here.
 The technology for automated reporting from medical providers is not fully developed at this time.

 Other methods of reporting must be arranged with the Disease Intervention Specialist (DIS) assigned to your area.
 There are 7 DIS at IDPH who cover regions in Iowa (exception – providers in Polk, Linn, Scott, and Black Hawk counties may work directly with their county health department).

-DIS offer partner services to persons diagnosed with gonorrhea or infectious syphilis.
+DIS offer partner services to persons diagnosed with infectious syphilis or HIV.

 DIS are available to assist you in contacting patients that are difficult to reach to ensure they are aware of their diagnosis and have received adequate treatment.

-For questions related to reporting, please contact any of the following individuals: the DIS assigned to your region; Amanda Casson, STD Data Coordinator (515) 281-3031; or George Walton, STD Program Manager at (515) 281-4936.
+For questions related to reporting, please contact any of the following individuals: the DIS assigned to your region; Katy Hernandez, STD Data Coordinator (515) 281-3031; or George Walton, STD Program Manager at (515) 240-1143.